P. J. Berry

-Pharisse J. Berry (born December 18, 1982) is a former American football wide receiver.
+Pharisse J. Berry (born December 18, 1982) is an American former professional football wide receiver who played in the Arena Football League (AFL).
 Berry played collegiately at Virginia State University.

 Early life

 Born the son of Pharisse Sr. and Virginia Berry, P.J. attended Hopewell High School in Hopewell, Virginia, where he was a two-sport star, lettering in football and baseball.
 He was an All-District selection in football as a junior and senior, while playing defensive back, quarterback and returned punts.
 Played baseball for three seasons, where he started mainly in centerfield, and also notched some innings as a pitcher.
 He was named All-Region twice in baseball.
 Voted to the Hopewell All-Decade Team for the 2000s (2000–09).

 College career

 Berry chose to continue his athletic career in college at Virginia State University, where he was a four-year letterwinner and was named All-Central Intercollegiate Athletic Association all four years at Virginia State.
 Selected All-Conference as a wide receiver as a freshman and sophomore, selected as kick returner as a junior and senior.
 Garnered All-American First Team honors as kick returner his senior season from the American Coaches Association.
 He is one of only two players to ever be named an All-American in football at Virginia State.
 In 2005, he was second in the nation returning kicks with a 34.4 yards/return average.
 He compiled over 3,000 all-purpose yards for his career.
 Named Division II Player of the Year for the state of Virginia in 2005.
 Also played baseball for Virginia State, where he was selected All-CIAA every season as a centerfielder, and boasted a .310 career batting average.
 Led the nation in stolen bases as a senior in 2005, swiping 39-of-40 attempts.